jameslamb/bigforecast/README.md

   - This directory also includes an [Elasticsearch mapping](https://www.elastic.co/guide/en/elasticsearch/reference/current/mapping.html) for the index we use to hold GDELT articles.
 - `influxdb/`
   - config files for InfluxDB
+- `ingestion/`
+  - scripts that ingest data from the outside world into the system
+  - configs for those scripts
 - `kafka/`
   - config files for Kafka
-  - Kafka producers that create streams of ingested data
 - `python`
   - YAML file with deps for the conda env the entire project is running in
   - Python package with the project source code
 - `sandbox`
   - a dumping ground for random exploratory code that is not a part of actually building an instance of the project.
-This is a place for miscellaneous little scripts and noteboos
+This is a place for miscellaneous little scrsipts and noteboos
 - `setup`
   - setup script to be run on each fresh VM.
 This script will install all major dependencies and overwrite their default configs with those in this repo
   - this directory also contains information like a `hosts` file to match IPs to more friendly host names